TheOdinProject/curriculum/ruby/computer_science/project_hash_map.md

   1. Start by creating a `HashMap` class.
 Proceed to create the following methods:

-  1. `#hash` takes a value and produces a hash code with it.
+  1. `#hash` takes a key and produces a hash code with it.
 We did implement a fairly good `hash` method in the previous lesson.
      As a reminder:

       ```ruby